History of Europe: France under Napoleon III

 Napoleon III, nephew of Napoleon I, parlayed his famous name and to widespread popularity across France.
 He returned from exile in 1848, promising to stabilize the chaotic political situation.
 He was elected president and maneuvered successfully to name himself Emperor, a move approved later by a large majority of the French electorate.
 The first part of his Imperial term brought many important reforms, facilitated by Napoleon's control of the lawmaking body, the government, and the French Armed Forces.
 Hundreds of old Republican leaders were arrested and deported.
 Napoleon controlled the media and censored the news.
-In compensation for the loss of freedom, Napoleon gave the people new hospitals and asylums, beautified and modernized Paris, and built a modern railroad and transportation system that dramatically improved commerce, and helped the many small farmers as well.
+In compensation for the loss of freedom, Napoleon gave the people new hospitals and asylums, beautified and modernized Paris, and built a modern railroad and transportation system that dramatically improved commerce.
 The economy grew, but industrialization was not as rapid as Britain, and France depended largely on small family-oriented firms as opposed to the large companies that were emerging in the United States and Germany.
 France was on the winning side in the Crimean War (1854–56), but after 1858 Napoleon's foreign-policy was less and less successful.
-He antagonized Great Britain and failed to appreciate the danger of war with Prussia.
 Foreign-policy blunders finally destroyed his reign in 1870–71.
-He gained worldwide attention for his aggressive foreign policy in Europe, Mexico, and worldwide.
-He helped in the unification of Italy by fighting the Austrian Empire and joined the Crimean War on the side of the United Kingdom to defend the Ottoman Empire against Russia.
 His empire collapsed after being defeated in the Franco-Prussian War.

-France became a republic, but until the 1880s there was a strong popular demand for return to monarchy.
-That never happened because of the blunders made by the available monarchs.
+France became a republic, but until the 1880s there was a strong popular demand for monarchy.
 Hostility to the Catholic Church became a major issue, as France battle between secular and religious forces well into the 20th century, with the secular elements usually more successful.
-The French Third Republic emerged in 1871, was on the winning side of the first world war, and was finally overthrown when it was defeated in 1940 in World War II.
+The French Third Republic emerged in 1871.

-Major powers

-Most European states had become constitutional (rather than absolute) monarchies by 1871, and Germany and Italy merged many small city-states to become united nation-states.
-Germany in particular increasingly dominated the continent in terms of economics and political power.
-Meanwhile, on a global scale, Great Britain, with its far-flung British Empire, unmatched Royal Navy, and powerful bankers, became the world's first global power.
-The sun never set on its territories, while an informal empire operated through British financiers, entrepreneurs, traders and engineers who established operations in many countries, and largely dominated Latin America.
-The British were especially famous for financing and constructing railways around the world.